CenturyLinkCloud/PublicKB/Cloud Application Manager/Core Concepts/architecture-components.md

 ### Connectivity and required firewall rules

-Allow Income traffic to 443 (https) port (OPEN) to your Cloud Application Manager Data Center Edition (appliance) for UI, API calls and CAM agents requests
+Allow Incoming traffic to port 443 (https) (OPEN) to your Cloud Application Manager Data Center Edition (appliance) for UI, API calls and CAM agents requests.

-Allow Outcome traffic to 443 (https) port from virtual machines network or its VPC so CAM agents are able to communicate with Cloud Application Manager SaaS or onpremises Appliance
+Allow Outgoing traffic on port 443 (https) from the virtual machines' network or VPC so CAM agents are able to communicate with Cloud Application Manager SaaS or onpremises Appliance.

+Where MSA is enabled, allow Outgoing traffic on ports 80, 443, 5671 and UDP destination ports 500 and 4500 from the virtual machines network or VPC so CAM agents are able to communicate with the Monitoring infrastructure within CLC.

+MSA enabled environments must also allow intranetwork communication on ports 21, 22, 443, 445, 3389 and 5985-5986 on the virtual machines network or VPC so that Remote Administration connections may be made by CenturyLink Operations.

-Also, if you are using private cloud providers, take into account that to use some of them Cloud Application Manager requires more ports to be open so it could communicate with their API and metadata endpoints to request new deployments or retrieve metadata and configuration parameters:
+For private cloud providers, take into account that to use some of their offerings, Cloud Application Manager requires more ports to be open for communication with the providers' API and metadata endpoints to request new deployments or retrieve metadata and configuration parameters:

 |  PROVIDER     |  PORTS                                                                |
 |---------------|-----------------------------------------------------------------------|
 | VMWARE vCenter| INCOME ports to be OPEN: 443 ssl, 8085                                |
 | OpenStack     | INCOME ports to be OPEN: 443 ssl, 5000, 35357, 8774, 8776, 9292, 8004 |

+It is also expected that customers' cloud environments have access to repositories for updating software packages i.e. yum and apt repositories.

 ### Contacting Cloud Application Manager Support